White Nights (short story): Synopsis

 On their second meeting, Nastenka seeks to find out more about him.
 He tells her that he has spent his life utterly alone.
-He talks about his longing for companionship, (Note: In a style that anticipates that of the Underground Man in Notes from Underground.) and begins to tell his story in the third person, calling himself "the hero".
+He talks about his longing for companionship, (Note: In a style that anticipates that of the Underground Man in Notes from Underground.) and begins to tell his story in third person, calling himself "the hero".
 This "hero" is happy at the hour when all work ends and people walk about.
 He dreams of everything, from befriending poets to having a place in the winter with a girl by his side.
 He says that the dreariness of everyday life kills people, while in his dreams he can make his life as he wishes it to be.
 Nastenka sympathetically assures him that she will be his friend.